ANNUAL REPORTING 2023 SCHOOL YEAR

 The teaching staff are part of a strong learning community focused on developing the whole child, through quality teaching and learning and a collaborative learning environment.
-The school possesses a strong focus on the development of numeracy and literacy skills through the provision of dedicated teaching blocks, support and differentiation to cater for the needs of students.
+We continually strive to challenge, engage and connect with our learners.
+The school has a strong focus on developing numeracy and literacy skills through the provision of dedicated teaching blocks, support and differentiation to cater to students' needs.
+A positive, effective and socially supportive learning community is actively promoted.

 1. TEACHER STANDARDS AND QUALIFICATIONS